10 Biggest Credit Card Mistakes Filipinos Usually Do

 There is no such thing as free lunch with credit cards.
 Credit cards give you the privilege that the bank will pay your purchases for you.
-Then you will have to pay the amount on a later date.
+Then you will have to pay the amount at a later date.
 There is no interest charge unless the bill is not settled.

 These plastics cards represent instant loans.
 You may not be paying with tangible cash but you are still buying products and services.

 What to do: Purchase only what you can actually pay.
-Balance your budget carefully to make sure that your bill will be covered on its due date.
+Balance your budget carefully to make sure that your bill will be covered by its due date.

 Shopping abroad with a credit card

 Credit cards have foreign currency transaction fees of 1.75% to 2.50% charged on the purchased items.
 Unless your credit card has a dual currency feature, it is not smart to use it abroad.

 Let’s say you purchased something in South Korea and your credit card was charged in Won.
 Do not expect the purchase to directly convert to peso.
 All foreign transactions are first converted to US dollars before it becomes peso.
 Then your credit card issuers will also top up the total amount with service charges.

 What to do: Use your credit card only for emergency purchases or just leave it at home.
 It is hard to estimate how much you will pay eventually, so it is better to keep your finances safe.

 Maxing out your credit limit

 Banks offer various credit limits depending on their own discretion.
 It is the maximum amount you can charge on your credit card, but it does not mean you always have to max it out.

 Usually, transactions do not push through if the credit limit has been reached.
 On the other hand, there are some cases when the transactions get accepted.
 These are charged with an over limit fee of Php500.
 It is one of the biggest credit card mistakes you shouldn’t commit.